feedhenry/fh-fhc/CONTRIBUTING.md

 ### Project Setup
 * Fork the repo.

-* Clone your forked repo locally
+* Clone your forked repo locally.

 * Link the package:
  ```sh